Amplifying African

 For young voices discovering their poetic expression.

-For emerging and established poets shaping African literature.
+For mature and creative poets shaping Nigerian literature.

 Eligibility Requirements